Thiti-Dev/rustodocli/README.md

 ## 🐍 rust-todo-cli aka rustodocli

-Just a simple todo cli program for managing the tasks that has to be done
+Just a simple todo CLI program for managing the tasks that have to be done

 ### ⌛ (Status) still in development